 Get the picture?
 Layer on layer on layer of chicken noodle soup goodness.

-One secret ingredient makes this really special
+One secret ingredient makes this the best homemade chicken noodle soup

 But I couldn’t make it.
 And it made me crazy.
 I tried all sorts of stuff.
 Nothing worked.
 Not close.